“Are you breathing just a little and calling it a life?” –Mary Oliver

 Eventually, I decided to combine my environmental education with my passion to help others by obtaining a master’s degree in counseling, a certification in ecotherapy, and opening my private counseling practice.

-Although I am glad to work with folks who struggle with a variety of concerns, my personal experiences translate professionally into a particular passion for providing support to stepparents, individuals and their families impacted by life-limiting illnesses, and folks experiencing grief and despair related to climate change and/or burnout connected to activism.
+Although I work with folks who struggle with a variety of concerns, my personal experiences translate professionally into a particular passion for providing support to those experience life transitions, stepparents, individuals and their families impacted by life-limiting illnesses, and folks experiencing grief and despair related to climate change and/or burnout connected to activism.

 Should You Consider Ecotherapy Rather Than Traditional Counseling?